RichFlorez/GetCleanDataProj/README.md

 run_analysis.R  - RScript/code for the data analysis

-resultsdata.txt - Data output/results of the analysis
+results_data.txt - Data output/results of the analysis